malcolm-kee/malcolm-kee/README.md

 - [Web Developer Toolbox](https://malcolmkee.com/web-developer-toolbox)
 - [JavaScript: The React Parts](https://malcolmkee.com/js-the-react-parts)

-## MDX Usage
+## Code Snippet MDX Usage

 This site is powered by [`gatsby-mdx`][gatsby-mdx], which enable the code editor in the markdown.

+Live code editor mode will be enabled for two cases:

+- the language is `js` (`javascript` will not be live code editor).
+- the language is `jsx` with prop `live`

-It's allowed to pass down props to the underlying code editor like this:
+The props can be provided like this:

 ````md
     ```jsx live fileName=src/example.js